How to Replace the Wax Ring on a Toilet

 Before you begin removing a toilet, it’s also important to decide what size wax ring is required.
 When replacing toilets, if the floor flange and drain pipe are any more than ¼-inch lower than the finished floor, use an extra thick wax ring.
 Otherwise, a standard wax ring should work.

-STEP 1: Shut off the water supply and drain the toilet.
+Step 1: Shut off the water supply and drain the toilet.

-Person turning water supply off
+Person turning the water supply to the toilet off in a bathroom with beige walls.

 The first step to change a wax ring is to shut off the water supply.
 Typically, there will be a braided steel hose running from the bottom of the toilet tank to a valve on the wall.
 Turn that valve clockwise until the tank no longer refills after flushing.